Torrance High School

 Torrance High School is a high school located in Torrance, California.
-Founded in 1917, it is one of the oldest high schools in continuous use in California and is the oldest of the four high schools in the Torrance Unified School District.
+Founded in 1917, it is one of the oldest high schools in continuous use in California and is the oldest of the five high schools in the Torrance Unified School District.
 Four of its buildings are listed on the U.S. National Register of Historic Places.

 Torrance High School is a popular filming location for television and motion picture production.
 It is most widely known for its appearance in high-profile television shows, including Beverly Hills, 90210 and Buffy the Vampire Slayer.
 It is the alma mater of broadcaster Paul Moyer, Medal of Honor recipient Ted Tanouye, World War II prisoner of war Louis Zamperini, professional golfer Angela Park and professional golfer Jenny Shin.

 School history

 Torrance High School first opened on September 11, 1917, under the jurisdiction of the Los Angeles High School District, as a combination high school and elementary school to accommodate the area's rapid post-World War I growth brought on by the region's petroleum industry and iron works, as well as the Pacific Electric Railway expansion.
 Upon its opening in 1917, the school consisted of 10 rooms, seven of which were used for classrooms.

 Torrance High's first commencement ceremony took place on June 18, 1918, during which two female students received their diplomas.
 As the population of students at Torrance High grew, new buildings were constructed to accommodate the increasing student body.
 Additions were added to the main building in 1921 which included the senior patio and fountain.
 By 1923, two additional buildings - the home economics wing and auditorium - were constructed on both sides of the main building.
 The growing number of high school students led to the construction of a separate building to serve elementary students.
 Known today as the Torrance High Annex, the building remained an elementary school until 1963 when it was annexed by Torrance High.
 A school newspaper was established in 1922 called The Tentacle.
 It was changed to the Torrance News Torch in 1926 to better match with the school yearbook's name, The Torch.
 More additions to the school were made in the late 1920s, including a gymnasium and a print shop to print the newspaper and yearbook.

 In 1947 Torrance Unified School District—TUSD was formed but was not certified for a high school.
 During the school year of fall 1947 to summer 1948, Torrance High School was part of the Redondo Union High School District, as the Torrance School District split from the Los Angeles City School District and Los Angeles City High School District, but California law prevented the newly-formed Torrance school district from immediately controlling high schools.
 Torrance High joined what became Torrance Unified School District the following year.
 Torrance High has a series of underground bomb shelters located throughout the school, dating back from the Cold War era.
 The very first graduating high school class from Torrance Unified School District was the Class of 1948.